 Wicked problems are as much behavioral and emotional as logical.
-If they can be resolved (or even dissolved — made to disappear), it is more likely to happen through insightful dialog.
+If they can be resolved (or dissolved), it is more likely to happen through insightful dialog.
 Dialog is under Behavior for Learning.

-A common issue with both tame and wicked problems is not studying a problem deeply enough frame it in context.
-Asking a good question can take one a long way down a path to resolving a problem.
+A common issue with both tame and wicked problems is not studying a problem deeply enough to frame it in context.
+Framing a good question goes a long way toward resolution.

-Rigorous Record Systems: If we can’t recall what we learn at the right time, we are apt to rework the same problem, or a similar one time and again.
-However, recording what we learn so that it can be shared and used by others is not as easy as it sounds.
-We have to record our understanding of the problem at the time, what was done and why; then record the outcome.
-For learning, failures are as important to record as successes.
-(Didn’t work kids, and here’s why.)
-But if conditions change, an idea that did not work the first time might work later.
+If we can’t recall what we learn at the right time, we are apt to rework the same problem, or a similar one time and again.
+This is less likely if we record our understanding of a problem at the time, what was done and why, and the outcome – and actually look back at this.
+Failures are as important to record as successes.
+If conditions change, the same idea might work later.

-Reporting to a record system requires us to recap what was done and why, and just this refreshment reinforces learning.
-We have to codify learning, not just do a fix and move on.
+Reporting to a record system recaps what was done and why.
+Just doing that reinforces learning, codifying it, not just doing a fix and moving on.
 Organizing our logic by an A3 paper format is an example.
-No problem or project is complete until it is recorded in the record system.
-Human psychology is a factor; we do not like to report negatives or failures in detail, but that is important learning.
-That’s why leaders for learning have to emphasize learning, not just successful problem resolutions.
+Human psychology factors in; we do not like to report negatives in detail.
+Leaders for learning drive out fear and emphasize learning processes.
+They reward learning, not just successful problem resolutions.

 A record of what happened is useless if we can’t retrieve relevant information when new situations are faced.
-A filing system need not be complex; it’s better if it is simple.
-Computerized knowledge management systems should make this less clerically onerous than in paper-laden days of yore.
+Computerized knowledge management systems should make this less onerous than in paper-laden days of yore.

-To explain why design and development of a record system is important, consider how the importance of a university library is explained to graduate students learning the history of their fields.
+To explain why a record system is important, consider how the importance of a university library is explained to graduate students learning the history of their fields.
 “The library is our past speaking to our present so that you can make our future better than today.”